Lismore Surrounds

 Lismore Surrounds is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Lismore Surrounds was found to have below average cultural diversity, with 87.8% of its population being Australian citizens, born in Australia (87.3%), and speaking English only at home (95.2%).
-Christianity is the predominant religion, comprising 44.6% of the population.
-Notably, Judaism is overrepresented compared to Rest of NSW, with 0.2% versus 0.1%.
+Lismore Surrounds had a cultural diversity score below average, with 87.8% of its population being citizens born in Australia speaking English only at home (95.2%).
+Christianity was the predominant religion, comprising 44.6%.
+Judaism was overrepresented at 0.2%, compared to 0.1% regionally.

 Frequently Asked Questions - Diversity